SmartEVSE/SmartEVSE-3/docs/installation.md

 # Multiple SmartEVSE controllers on one mains supply (Power Share)
 Up to eight SmartEVSE modules can share one mains supply.

-Hardware connections
+Hardware connections:
 * Connect the A, B and GND connections from the Master to the Node(s).
 * So A connects to A, B goes to B etc.
-* If you are using Smart/Solar mode, you should connect the A, B , +12V and GND wires from the sensorbox to the same screw terminals of the SmartEVSE!
+* If you are using the Sensorbox, you should connect the A, B, +12V and GND wires from the sensorbox to the same screw terminals of the SmartEVSE!
 Make sure that the +12V wire from the sensorbox is connected to only -one– SmartEVSE.